USNS Lucy Christened as MSC’s Newest Fleet Replenishment Oiler

-Military Sealift Command's newest fleet replenishment oiler, USNS Lucy Stone (T-AO 209), slides down the rails, and into the San Diego Bay, following its christening at the General Dynamics NASSCO shipyard in San Diego, Calif., today.
+Fleet replenishment oiler USNS Lucy Stone (T-AO 209), the Military Sealift Command’s newest ship, was christened during a ceremony at the General Dynamics NASSCO shipyard in San Diego, Calif., today.

+The event was attended by Secretary of the Navy, Carlos Del Toro; Meredith Berger, Assistant Secretary of the Navy for Energy, Installations and Environment; Vice Adm.
+John F. G. Wade, commander, U.S. THIRD Fleet; Vice Adm.
+Jeffrey Jablon, Deputy Chief of Naval Operations for Installations and Logistics; Rear Adm.
+Thomas J. Anderson, Program Executive Officer, Ships; Capt.
+Micah Murphy, commander, Military Sealift Command Pacific; U.S. Merchant Marine Capt.
+Lee Apsley, Stone’s civil service master; as well as executives and employees of NASSCO San Diego.

+The ship honors American suffragist Lucy Stone, who joined other notable advocates such as Elizabeth Cady Stanton, Susan B. Anthony, Ernestine Rose, and Antoinette Brown Blackwell to petition for suffrage and abolition in the 19th century.
+Her efforts as a founder of the Women’s National Loyal League were essential to the passage of the Thirteenth Amendment abolishing slavery.

 |Date Taken: